skuretski/TSP/README.txt

 README

+Original code written by Susan Kuretski, Ava Petley, and Robert Sparks Editing done by Susan Kuretski as marked
 ***************************************************************
 This is an implementation of TSP using Christofides algorithm.
 It also uses path improvement with 2-OPT.
 By combining